 As temperatures fall in winter, our physical health faces renewed challenges of colds, sore throats, and coughs.
 Apart from these general infections, winter also brings other ailments such as chest congestion, dry itchy skin, sinusitis and seasonal allergies.
 Challenges intensify for people suffering from conditions like asthma, rheumatism and arthritis.
 However, useful and simple precautionary measures supported by correct knowledge about the reasons and symptoms of winter ailments can ensure a pleasant winter!

-To maintain health and get through winter with the minimum of fuss, it is wise to take general and sensible precautionary measures which include good diet, regular exercise, clean habits, keeping yourself warm with sufficient clothing and drinking plenty of water.
+To maintain health and get through winter with the minimum of fuss, it is wise to take general and sensible precautionary measures which include a good diet, regular exercise, clean habits, keeping yourself warm with sufficient clothing, and drinking plenty of water.

 A healthy diet goes a long way in guarding against common winter issues as a diet full of necessary vitamins and nutrients boosts immunity.
-Whereas necessary bacteria in milk and diary products strengthen overall immunity, a diet rich in vitamin C, iron and vitamin A help fight seasonal illnesses.
-A lowering temperature is usually accompanied by a soaring appetite for humans as the body seeks instant “heat boost”.
-However, it is imperative to choose warmth inducing food with condensed calories that offer enough fat to feel full.
+Whereas necessary bacteria in milk and dairy products strengthen overall immunity, a diet rich in vitamin C, iron, and vitamin A help fight seasonal illnesses.
+A lowering temperature is usually accompanied by a soaring appetite for humans as the body seeks an instant “heat boost”.
+However, it is imperative to choose warmth-inducing food with condensed calories that offer enough fat to feel full.
 An increase in protein-rich food and foods high on whole grains help keep winter ailments at bay.

 Further, to offset winter issues we should assist the body in regulating body temperature with sufficient warm clothing.
 Drinking sufficient clean, lukewarm water during the winter prevents colds and coughs, and general allergies.
-Although the crave for spicy food and alcohol increases with the onset of winter, too much spicy food and excessive consumption alcohol should be avoided as they can do damage in the long term.
-Clean habits such as frequent hand washing with soap and water reduces the risk of viral infections especially influenza.
+Although the craving for spicy food and alcohol increases with the onset of winter, too much spicy food and excessive consumption of alcohol should be avoided as they can do damage in the long term.
+Clean habits such as frequent handwashing with soap and water reduce the risk of viral infections especially influenza.
 Viruses can also be inactivated by direct sunlight exposure and the use of proper disinfectants in a household.

 The primary skin problem in winter is dry skin.
 The lack of moisture in the air rips the skin off its natural moisture leaving it dry and itchy.
-The problem is particularly intense for people with excessive dry skin.
-A winter skin care regime to fight dry skin problems revolves round one solution, keeping the skin well hydrated.
+The problem is particularly intense for people with excessively dry skin.
+A winter skincare regime to fight dry skin problems revolves around one solution, keeping the skin well hydrated.
 It may include adding humidity to your home, seeking specialist care, to using a lot of sunscreens.
-It is important to understand that winter sun rays can be more dangerous to skin, and applying a broad-spectrum sunscreen with at least SPF 30 help prevent sun rays from damaging the skin.
+It is important to understand that winter sun rays can be more dangerous to the skin, and applying a broad-spectrum sunscreen with at least SPF 30 helps prevent sun rays from damaging the skin.
 The most important precaution or remedy though is the use of moisturizers and lotions to keep the skin supple.
 Choose a moisturizer or lotion based on your skin type and enjoy a skin worry-free winter.